superbuggy/euclidean-rhythm-visualizer/readme.md

 #### 2 steps over 5 pulses

-This distribution produces "a rhythm found in Greece, Namibia, Rwanda and Central Africa [7].
-It is the pattern of the N-geru and Yalli rhythms used in heroic ballads by the Tuareg nomadic people of the Sahara desert [135]" (Toussaint, 7).
+This distribution produces "*a rhythm found in Greece, Namibia, Rwanda and Central Africa [7].
+It is the pattern of the N-geru and Yalli rhythms used in heroic ballads by the Tuareg nomadic people of the Sahara desert [135]*" (Toussaint, 7).

 #### 3 steps over 4 pulses

-Spreading 3 steps over 4 pulses creates "pattern used in the Baiao´ rhythm of Brazil [130], a drum rhythm in South Indian classical music [95], as well as the polos rhythm of Bali [90].
-It is also the anapest rhythm (shortshort-long) from ars antiqua [129], traditionally associated with prosody [38]..."
-(Toussaint, 7).
+Spreading 3 steps over 4 pulses creates "*pattern used in the Baiao´ rhythm of Brazil [130], a drum rhythm in South Indian classical music [95], as well as the polos rhythm of Bali [90].
+It is also the anapest rhythm (shortshort-long) from ars antiqua [129], traditionally associated with prosody [38]...*" (Toussaint, 7).

-If you shift the pattern of active pulses over 2 steps, the resulting pattern "is also the amphibrach rhythm (short-long-short) traditionally associated with prosody [38]" (Toussaint, 7).
+If you shift the pattern of active pulses over 2 steps, the resulting pattern "*is also the amphibrach rhythm (short-long-short) traditionally associated with prosody [38]*" (Toussaint, 7).

 Many of these sequences can similarly shifted over a varying number of places to produce other common rhythmic patterns.